kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 #### Disassemblers

 Disassembler is a program that translates the compiled machine code representation to assembly language.
 The output of the program aims for readability, making it eventually a reverse-engineering tool.
 While disassembler produces an assembly output of the original software, an interactive disassembler allows examination of the software that shows the changes made by the user.
+Originally IDA software actually was for easily foxing software errors and mistakes interactively.
 Software such as Radare in this case work greatly as a debugger as well, so it is also possible to interact and examine the software while running and debugging it.

 ### Opcodes and instructions

 Opcode stands for operation code.
 All opcodes together form the instruction set of the processor.
 An instruction set is a specified set of commands a processor can execute.
-Opcodes are a part of these machine language that tells the processor what operation to be performed.
+Opcodes are a part of these machine language which tell the processor what operation is to be performed.
 Opcodes also may include operands that act as the data to be processed by the operation.
 They can be represented in a short textual form called instructions that are mnemonics which tell the programmer what operation is being performed in an easily memorable and understandable form.

 ```assembly
 PUSH ebp     ; <- Here, PUSH is an instruction and ebp is the operand